spectrum-health-systems/Tingen/README.md

 For more infomation about Tingen, please read the [documentation](https://github.com/spectrum-health-systems/Tingen-Documentation).

+# Tingen components

+The Tingen web service and it's various utilities are comprised of quite a few projects, including:

 # Repository branches

 There are three two types of branches in this repository: